 The Lamentation of Christ was a frequent subject in Christian art from the High Middle Ages to the Baroque.
 After Jesus was crucified, his body was removed from the cross, and his friends mourned over his body.
 Many different artists have depicted this event in various art forms.
 Lamentation works of art often included in cycles of the Life of Christ, and also form the subject of many individual artworks.
 One specific type of Lamentation depicts only Jesus’ mother Mary cradling his body.
 These are known as Pietà or “pity” in English.

 The theme of the Lamentation of Christ is common in medieval and Renaissance art, although this treatment by Niccolò dell’Arca is unusual for the period.
 The realism and tragedy of this scene are enhanced by the dramatic depiction of the mourner’s faces.
-The composition places the central focus of the life-size body of Christ, emphasising the humanity of Jesus.
+The composition places the central focus of the life-size body of Christ, emphasizing the humanity of Jesus.

 Lamentation over the Dead Christ